[Home] [Up] [Known Errors in the Textbook]

 I've found what I think is an error in the textbook.
 I know I'm probably wrong about that, but could you check?

 Alas, not even textbook writers can be fully trusted.
 Let's say a few errors were introduced during transcription or typesetting (it's not necessarily true, but let's say it).
 Click here to see a list of the errors that have already been found.
-If you think you have found another, let me know.

 Back to Top